Free parking on the bank holiday - but please avoid yellow lines

 Drivers who leave their cars in parking bays that are only partially available throughout the day should check the signs carefully to avoid staying there when the yellow line restrictions do come into force.
 These bays are mainly found in bus lanes.

-Motorists who obstruct driveways or park unlawfully in doctors' bays, mandatory disabled bays, cycle parking or ambulance bays may also be penalised.
+Motorists who obstruct driveways or park unlawfully in doctors' bays or mandatory disabled bays may also be penalised.

 People using the car parks in Battersea Park on the bank holiday will still need to buy a pay and display ticket or pay-by-phone.
-There is no free parking in the park during this bank holiday period.
+There is no free parking at any time in the park.

 Normal parking rules will also apply on the borough’s housing estates - drivers who do not have a valid parking permit should not use these spaces.